simonmichael/hledger/hledger/Hledger/Cli/Commands/Repl.md

 You can type control-C to cancel a long-running command (but only once; typing it a second time will exit the REPL).

-And in most shells you can type control-Z to exit temporarily to the shell (and `fg` to return to the REPL).
+And in most shells you can type control-Z to temporarily exit to the shell (and `fg` to bring it back to foreground and return to the REPL).

-You may find some differences in behaviour between `run` command lines and normal hledger command lines.
+You may find some differences in behaviour between `repl` command lines and normal hledger command lines.
 For example, in the REPL,

 - the command name must be written first, options afterward